 There are several qualifications depending on the route a graduate chooses to take.
-ACA or ACCA are usually attributed to accountants, while graduates who choose to go into management accountancy will take CIMA exams.
+CA, ACCA or ACA are usually attributed to accountants, while graduates who choose to go into management accountancy will take CIMA exams and those looking to go into tax may take the CTA.
 In the larger firms, there are a number of areas including forensic accounting, audit, tax and corporate finance that graduates can choose to specialise in after passing their exams.
 In smaller organisations, accountants are expected to cover a number of technical areas and cope with all aspects of a client's business affairs.

 The large accountancy firms are competing more and more with banks and other financial establishments for graduates.
-With each of the Big Four taking on between 350 and 450 graduates a year, they are prepared to look at individuals from a variety of degree backgrounds.
+With each of the Big Four taking on between 1,200 and 2,000 graduates a year, they are prepared to look at individuals from a variety of degree backgrounds.
 Strong, numerate graduates who are ambitious, analytical, logical, patient, and persistent are still very sought after.
-A graduates portfolio would be improved with relevant work experience as 33.5% of employers request this.
-Successful graduate candidates must also be prepared to spend long hours studying and working.
-This generally means a 2:1 in a good academic subject from a leading university and at least 300 UCAS points (excluding general studies).
-You will also need good English and Maths GCSE grades, and skills in another European language are always attractive.
-Other desirable attributes include:
+A graduates portfolio would also be improved with some relevant work experience with 58% of employers rating it as the most popular qualification.

 The entry requirements vary between firms and many of them no longer have set academic requirements but will focus on your strengths and experience instead.
 Those that do have entry requirements will tend to look for circa 320 UCAS points and a 2:1 or above in any degree subject.
 Grades B/C in GCSE English and Maths are essential.
 You will also need to demonstrate: